lukedev45/qamp-2025/README.md

 ## Acknowledgement

-Special thanks to Gemma Dawson, Junye Huange and the classic advocate squad for their hard work in shaping the previous QAMP cohorts.
+Special thanks to Gemma Dawson, Junye Huang and the classic advocate squad for their hard work in shaping the previous QAMP cohorts.
 Additionally, thanks to [Amira Abbas](https://github.com/amyami187), [Diego Emilio Serrano](https://github.com/diemilio), [Julien Gacon](https://github.com/Cryoris) and [Michał Stęchły](https://github.com/mstechly) for sharing their experiences and insights from [qosf mentorship program](https://qosf.org/qc_mentorship/) which were crucial in shaping this mentorship program for Qiskit advocates.